tammoippen/plotille/README.md

 [![Downloads](https://pepy.tech/badge/plotille/month)](https://pepy.tech/project/plotille)
 [![PyPi license](https://img.shields.io/pypi/l/plotille.svg)](https://pypi.python.org/pypi/plotille)

-Plots, scatter plots, histograms and heatmaps in the terminal using braille dots, and foreground and background colors - with (almost) no dependancies.
+Plots, scatter plots, histograms and heatmaps in the terminal using braille dots, and foreground and background colors - with no dependancies.
 Make complex figures using the Figure class or make fast and simple plots using graphing function - similar to a very small sibling to matplotlib.
 Or use the canvas to plot dots, lines and images yourself.

 Install: